soundray/pincram/README.md

 ## Instructions

 Add pincram directory to PATH.
-Copy common-template to common and adapt to system.
+Review run-pincram script for sample invocation.
 Call `pincram.sh` for usage.

 ## If you use this software for your research